cataseven/Google-Map-Card/README.md

   * Selected shortcut is highlighted so you always know which one is active
   * Supports `person`, `device_tracker`, and `zone` entities
   * Collapsible editor with label-based headers
-* **Toggle button** on the map to show/hide the panel — position configurable in Map Button Positioning
+* **Toggle button** on the map to show/hide the panel — optional, position configurable in Map Button Positioning.
+Panel opens automatically on first load.
 * **Fullscreen support** — the panel and route info bar stay visible in fullscreen mode, anchored to the bottom of the screen

 ### Required APIs